ubirch/ubirch-protocol/README.md

     4. [Key Registration](#key-registration)
 4. [Building](#building)
 5. [Testing](#testing)

+*This is an updated ubirch-protocol version using the latest msgpack-c implementation which correctly encodes string and binary values.*

 The ubirch-protocol is a protocol to ensure the integrity and identity of data flowing through the data acquisition and transformation networks.
 An implementation by